BCSC 153: Syllabus

 Course Communication

-The main channels of communication between you and the instruction team are Blackboard and Slack.
-Please ensure that you have access to the class Blackboard page and please join the course Slack workspace, which will become available by the end of the day on Friday, January 19 (you will receive an email with instructions at that time).
+The main channel of communication between you and the instruction team are Blackboard and email.
+Please ensure that you have access to the class Blackboard page.

-All course materials (e.g., readings) and grades will be posted on Blackboard.
+All course materials (e.g., readings, slides) and grades will be posted on Blackboard.

-If any of our class meetings conflict with a religious event or holiday, please let me or the TAs know so that we can make necessary alternative arrangements for you.
+If any of our class meetings conflict with a religious event or holiday, please let the instructor or the TAs know so that we can make necessary alternative arrangements for you.

 For any accommodation requests that are not handled through the Office of Disability Resources or another relevant University-related entity (e.g., additional exceptions to class policies, medical or family emergencies, etc.), please contact the instructor as soon as the need arises.
 All such requests will be handled on a case-by-case basis and students may be required to provide external documentation.
 There will be no make-up exam exceptions for students who have multiple exams on the same day.